gapy04/3040Crypto/api.md

 }
 ```

-### Check Currency
+### Check Currency Amount
-Description: Check how much currency you have.
+Description: Checks how much of a currency type you have.
 Endpoint: `/currency`
 Method: `GET`
 Parameters: